MikeMitterer/dart-material-design-lite-site/README.md

-# android.com sample

-##Why this sample
+# SITE for MaterialDesignLite
-The goal of this sample is to illustrate implementing a real-world-looking site with **Material Design Lite**.
+> The goal is to illustrate implementing a real-world-looking site with **Material Design Lite**.

 ###License###